exrienz/Wireless/Scanning.md

-here's a step-by-step guide on how to perform a wireless scan in Kali Linux:
+Here's a step-by-step guide on how to perform a wireless scan in Kali Linux:

 1. **Open a Terminal**: You can do this by clicking on the Terminal icon in the taskbar or by using the keyboard shortcut `Ctrl+Alt+T`.